Great Lakes Water Withdrawal & Registration

 The law requires a DEC permit for water withdrawal systems having the capacity to withdraw 100,000 gallons per day (gpd) or more of surface water or groundwater with some exceptions.

 The law also requires annual water use reporting and statewide registration of existing agricultural withdrawals that are greater than 100,000 gpd (30 day average) and major basin water diversions of greater than 1,000,000 gpd.
-To see the law, click the link titled "New Water Resources Law" in the right hand margin of this page.
 For more information on the program, please go to the Water Withdrawal, Conservation & Drought pages.